spiffe/spire-tutorials/k8s/oidc-vault/README.md

    ```

-# Part 3: Configure the Vault Server
+# Part 3: Install and Configure the Vault Server

-After configuring an A Record for the OIDC Discovery document endpoint, continue with configuring the Vault Server.
+After configuring an A Record for the OIDC Discovery document endpoint, continue with configuring the Vault server.

+## Install Vault

+Before proceeding, ensure that you have installed HashiCorp Vault on your local computer and that the location of the `vault` executable is in your system `PATH`.
+You can verify that Vault is installed by typing `vault version` in a terminal window, which outputs the Vault version if it is already installed, or a _command not found_ error otherwise.

+If the command fails you need to install Vault.
+There are a few install methods depending on your operating system, like packages for some Linux flavors, Homebrew (for macOS) and Chocolatey (for Windows).
+You can also [download a precompiled binary](https://www.vaultproject.io/downloads) for your operating system.

+For a complete list of installation instructions, see the [Install Vault](https://www.vaultproject.io/docs/install) section in the documentation site, or the [Getting Started - Install Vault](https://learn.hashicorp.com/tutorials/vault/getting-started-install) guide.

 ## Create the Config File and Run the Vault Server

 First, let's create a simple config file for our local Vault server.

 1. Create a file on your local computer called `config.hcl` (you can find the file [here](./vault/config.hcl)).
-Here we define that the Vault Server will listen on our local interface 127.0.0.1 at port 8200.
+Here we define that the Vault server will listen on our local interface 127.0.0.1 at port 8200.
 We'll disable TLS for simplicity (don't do this on a Production environment) and set a default `file` backend:

    ``` console
    listener "tcp" {